MaryMahmoodi/EEG_forward_inverse_problem/README.md

 Do we have such reliable "non-invasive" tools in clinics right now, or are they all research-purpose?

-In this repository, I will be sharing my findings regarding EEG forward/inverse problems from neural concepts to formulas.
+In this repository, I will be sharing a step-by-step presentation from neural source concepts and modeling to forward/inverse formulas and codes.